-The Santa Rosa District Schools Pre-Kindergarten Programs believe in a strong prevention program that nurtures and educates students and families.
+The Santa Rosa County District Schools' Pre-Kindergarten Programs believe in a strong prevention program that nurtures and educates students and families.
 The program allows students and families to learn new skills and receive support and guidance from staff and community agencies.
 Students learn best through active learning experiences that have a purpose and are meaningful to them.
 Teachers assess and make observations to plan for and guide students based on their individual needs.
 Parent input is crucial in planning for student success.
 Classrooms are arranged to offer multiple opportunities for students to discover, explore, and grow.
-The goal is to create an environment where students Classroom environmentsare nurturing where students learn how to get along with others, solve problems, and acquire the academic skills needed for school success.
+The goal is to create an Classroom environments are nurturing where students learn how to get along with others, solve problems, and acquire the academic skills needed for school success.